 When Ford launched the Fiesta for 2011, they had a head start.
-Two years earlier in 2009, they’d brought 100 European Fiestas to the U.S. and created the Fiesta Movement.
+Two years earlier, in 2009, they’d brought 100 European Fiestas to the U.S. and created the Fiesta Movement.
 Thousands of consumers submitted entries to be chosen as one of 100 digital influencers given the keys to a Fiesta for six months.

-The 2014 Fiesta Movement will still have 100 agents given the use of a 2014 Fiesta for up to 8 months plus reimbursement for parking, gas, and insurance.
+The 2014 Fiesta Movement will still have 100 agents given a 2014 Fiesta for up to 8 months plus reimbursement for parking, gas, and insurance.
 As with the first Fiesta Movement, there will also be monthly missions to complete.
 This time around, though, a small percentage of the cars will be reserved for celebrities, current Fiesta owners, and alumni.
-Each month with have a theme and a particular mission for the theme.
+Each month has a theme and a particular mission for the theme.
 The monthly themes are intended to highlight different features of the Fiesta.
 This year, Ford will partner with American Idol, the Summer X Games, and the Bonnaroo Music Festival.
 Part of the partnership will give Fiesta agents inside access to these events, including behind-the-scenes looks at Idol.

 A big change from the earlier promotion is that this year’s Fiesta Movement will generate all of the tv, print, and digital advertising for the 2014 Fiesta launch over the summer.
 WPP agency Team Detroit, Ford’s agency of record, will use the influencer produced a video to create advertising and tie in with the promotional partners to further the reach.

 They had a head start when Ford started the Fiesta for 2011.
 Thousands of consumers submitted entries to be selected as among 100 digital influencers given the keys to your Fiesta for half a year.